 Fit-for-duty evaluation: passed.

-“Well, welcome back to the world of the living, Lieutenant Waltz.”
+“Well, welcome back to the world of the living, Oberleutnant Waltz.”

 First, the Verbundene Augen movement headed by Marionette Engel had started a wave of riots—nearing levels of insurrection—throughout Capricorn.
 Second, the Augen was working alongside ELPIS and had decimated the city’s main hospital which pushed the patient load onto smaller, local clinics.
 Third, ELPIS had provided Marionette Engel with the means and conductor technology to be able to successfully manipulate a mass of people.
 And fourth, he himself had been subjected to this living manipulation.